tylercamp/palcalc/PalCalc.Solver/README.md

 pass through each step.
 The final choice of "who equips which attack" is saved for the very end.

+**What gets tracked:**

+1. A rough list of possible attacks for the child
+2. Some info on how those attacks are distributed up the tree.

+_Note: The other properties in this list are used as "Effective Properties", but_ _attack skills are treated differently.
+Attack combinations can become so large_ _that it's hard to compare paths efficiently.
+Instead, the other properties here_ _are used for grouping, and attack skills are preserved separately._

 #### Gender

-The solver does not always need to choose a candidate's gender right away.
+The solver doesn't always need to choose a candidate's gender right away.
 A wildcard gender means it can choose the required gender later and include the chance of obtaining that gender in the effort estimate.
 An opposite-wildcard simply takes whichever gender is opposite the other parent.